- 1 What is Lucky Bamboo?

 Lucky bamboo (Dracaena sanderiana) originally comes from Central Africa where it is used to a particular environment where it receives indirect light, warmth, and some humidity.
 Even though it is known as “bamboo” it is actually part of the Asparagaceae family and is more related to common asparagus than bamboo which is part of the Poaceae family.

 This plant is often trained to grow in different shapes and it can be grown in either water or soil.
 It is usually pretty hardy especially when care is taken to replicate its ideal environment and this is easily done in a home or an office.
 Under certain circumstances, your lucky bamboo may start turning yellow.
-In this article we will explore potential causes and solutions to those causes.
+In this article we will explore potential causes of why is my bamboo turning yellow and solutions to those causes.

 Causes of Yellowing and How to Fix Each Cause